-If you’ve been following our previous DevBlogs, you now have a good idea of possibilities for your ship’s loadout, how to provision for a voyage to keep the ship’s weapons in working order and your crew from mutiny and received a crash course in ship-to-ship combat.
-It’s time to look past the horizon for bigger fish to fry!
+If you've been following our previous DevBlogs, you now have a good idea of possibilities for your ship's loadout, how to provision for a voyage to keep the ship's weapons in working order and received a crash course in ship-to-ship combat.
+It's time, to look past the horizon for bigger fish to fry!

 Captain, a small disclaimer before proceeding.
 We are excited to be giving you an early look at Skull and Bones.
 Please be aware some of the details shared here may change before release.